Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/01_introduction/introduction.rst

     :code_path: print_array.cpp
     :color_path: print_array.color

-.. admonition:: error
-    :class: error

-    When writing a function that takes an array, never assume it's of certain size.
-Always pass array size to the function.
-Otherwise code clarity and flexibility is significantly reduced.

 You might wonder why.
 After all, it's possible to compute array size with the :cch:`sizeof` operator, right?
 That's true, **but only for array types**.
 Inside the function you don't have an array, only a pointer!
+In other words, because *decay* strips some type information, it's not possible to compute the size of the array after it.

 .. cch::
     :code_path: sizeof_pointer.cpp
     :color_path: sizeof_pointer.color

+.. admonition:: tip
+    :class: tip

+    When writing a function that takes an array, never assume it's of certain size.
+Always pass array size to the function.
+Otherwise code clarity and flexibility is significantly reduced.

 Array limitations
 #################